baregl/PlayBack/README.md

 You can only change or upload new files to the server, not read existing ones.

 ## Q&A
-1. The initial sync is really slow, can't you speed it up?

-   Most game consoles seem to have very network interfaces.
-You may try to copy all the files manually, so the first sync doesn't have to send all the files

-2. The 3ds client is absurdly slow, how can this be?
+1. The syncs are always really slow!
+How can that be?

+   On every sync, a list of all your files and folders will be transmitted.
+This may take a few minutes.

-   If you have a directory with lots of files in it, certain operations slow down significantly.
+   If you have a directory with lots of files on the 3ds, certain operations slow down significantly.
 This seems to be an inherent limitation of the 3ds.

+2. The initial sync is really slow, can't you speed it up?

+   Most game consoles seem to have very slow network interfaces.
+You may try to copy all the files manually another way, so the first sync doesn't have to send all the files

 3. Why doesn't it work on Windows?